tade-art/Java-Air-Hockey-Game/README.md

 # Controls

 + Player 1 (Left Mallet) has access to movement through keys : W A S D
-+ Player 2 (Right Mallet) has access to movement through keys : I J K L
++ Player 2 (Right Mallet) has access to movement through arrow keys
 + Game can be restarted by pressing R once game has finished

 # Files contained